Al McCoy (boxer): Later life

 Retiring from East Coast boxing, McCoy moved to Los Angeles with his wife Ruth.
-Trying his hand at movies, he appeared in a role credited as "pug" in 20th Century Picture's 1933 The Bowery.
+Trying his hand at movies, he appeared in a role credited as "pug" in 20th Century Pictures' 1933 The Bowery.
 Also appearing in the movie were New York Jewish boxers Phil Bloom, Joe Glick, and Abe Hollandersky, "Fireman" Jim Flynn, and heavyweight Frank Moran.
 The film involved a rivalry between bar owner Chuck Connors and central character Steve Brody.

-It was set in the New York Bowery, in the Lower East side of Manhattan, around the 1890s, and contained a lot of non-professional fighting.
+It was set in the New York Bowery, on the Lower East side of Manhattan, around the 1890s, and contained a lot of non-professional fighting.
 Actor George Walsh played real life character Steve Brodie, who indeed owned a Bowery bar and won fame jumping off the Brooklyn Bridge.
 The other primary character Chuck Connors, played by Wallace Beery, managed a professional boxer.
 In a brief bit, Walsh is revealed to be Irish heavyweight boxing champion John L. Sullivan.

 On October 9, 1937 McCoy appeared in the "Night of Memories" benefit for Wad Wadhams, at Hollywood Legion Stadium.
 Wadhams was the victim of a stroke and had mounting medical bills.
 In his career, he had worked as a boxing promoter matching boxers for legendary boxing promoter "Colonel" Jack Doyle who had completed contracts for Jack Dempsey.
 Other featured boxers included Henry Armstrong, Jack Silver, Jimmy McLarnin, and Jackie Fields.